jakeyoos/documents/04_dimension_basics.md

 <h2 style="color:rgb(100,81,138)">References in the sql Parameter</h2>

-When you're writing your `sql` parameters, it's important to know about the three types of references you can make:
+When you're writing your `sql` parameters, it's important to know about the three types of references you can make.
+When we say "field" we mean either a dimension or measure.

 Pattern | Examples | Definition
 --------|----------|-----------